 The academic appeals resolution committee shall investigate the matter under appeal as quickly as possible by studying the relevant documents, interviewing the parties (especially the student and the involved faculty member), and taking any other action it deems appropriate.
 At no time shall the committee be bound by rules of evidence but shall at all times conduct itself in a matter that is not arbitrary or capricious.
 The academic appeals resolution committee may, but is not required to, hold a hearing prior to resolving the issues.
-However, in all instances, the student and the involved faculty member shall have the right to appeal resolution committee.
+However, in all instances, the student and the involved faculty member shall have the right to appear and testify separately and privately before the academic appeals resolution committee.
 The student shall have the right to have an advocate from the university community present during his or her testimony to the academic appeals resolutions committee.